Editor's PickEdTech is Helping Sports Fans Land their Dream Job

 There are no deadlines either.
 When joining a home learning course, you were tied to time constraints, having to complete your studies and pass a final exam within 12 months.

-Putting a time limit on learning didn't make sense to a lot, and we're delighted to see this barrier removed with EdTech.
-It's also more personalized than classroom or home learning.
-You can tweak the duration, change your goals, and get feedback based on your results and recent successes.
+Placing a time limit on learning didn’t make sense to many, and we’re delighted to see this barrier removed with EdTech.
+It’s also more personalized than classroom or home learning.
+You can adjust the duration, modify your goals, and receive feedback based on your results and recent successes.

-The app gives an estimated pass rate and time of delivery.
-EdTech makes your learning journey tailored exclusively to you, and this helps many gain improved results.
+The app provides an estimated pass rate and delivery time.
+EdTech tailors your learning journey exclusively to you, helping many achieve improved results.

 Other areas to consider